 - Enter a name for the problem.
 Enter any other information you want in the appropriate fields, including Enable evaluation if you want the student score to be returned to the Blackboard grade centre when answered.

 - Click Submit.

-- Selecting the new link in the Content Area will now launch MATLAB Grader within Blackboard.
+- Selecting the new link created in the Content Area will now launch MATLAB Grader within Blackboard.
 From here, you can create a new coding problem or select a problem from your available collections or courses.
 For more details on how to create a MATLAB problem within MATLAB Grader follow the instructions on the MATLAB Grader website.

 For further help and support in using MATLAB, please visit the help materials provided by the developer.

-Alternatively, if you have any questions on or problems relating to MATLAB Grader, please contact the ICT Service Desk.
+Alternatively, if you have any questions or problems relating to MATLAB Grader, please contact the ICT Service Desk.

 If you have accessibility needs that cannot be accommodated by this technology, please discuss this with your Course Leader or Departmental Contact.